pydata/xarray/doc/internals.rst

 .. literalinclude:: examples/_code/accessor_example.py

-This achieves the same result as if the ``Dataset`` class had a property defined that returns an instance of your class:
+This achieves the same result as if the ``Dataset`` class had a cached property defined that returns an instance of your class:

 .. python::